Sad but true: acne happens. And I’m not just talking about the face kind.

-For those of us with sensitive skin, this skin-clearing body wash is a summertime game changer.
-Sudsing up regularly helps kill the bacteria that causes breakouts, so you can bust out the tank tops and show off your summer skin with confidence.
+For those of us with sensitive skin, this skin-clearing acne body wash is a summertime game changer.
+Sudsing up with it regularly helps kill the bacteria that causes breakouts, so you can bust out the tank tops and show off your summer skin with confidence.

-Let’s get one thing straight: there’s no shame in bacne.
+Let’s get one thing straight: there’s no shame in bacne (and as someone who battles it, I’m definitely not here to judge).
 But it can make you feel self-conscious.
 That’s why I try to take extra steps to keep it at bay and kill bacteria before it becomes a problem.

 But that’s sometimes easier said than done during the summer months.
 Thanks to soaring temperatures and high humidity, summer is prime sweat time.
 And not only does that sweat get trapped between our skin and clothes, leading to bacteria overgrowth, but pore-clogging dirt and dust can make skin more sensitive and prone to inflammation.

 - 1 bar castile soap chopped or grated

 - 5 cups water

 - 20 drops tea tree clary sage and lavender essential oil

 1. In a medium pot, bring water to a rolling boil.
 Add castile soap and stir until completely melted.

 2. Pour melted soap mixture into a bowl and let cool overnight.

 3. Add remaining ingredients and use an immersion blender or food processor to mix thoroughly.